cphyc/thunderbird_date/README.md

 # Installation

-~Head to https://addons.thunderbird.net/en-GB/thunderbird/addon/date-detection/ and install the extension.~[1] The extension is _not yet_ available on the Thunderbird store.
+~Head to https://addons.thunderbird.net/en-GB/thunderbird/addon/date-detection/ and install the extension.~ The extension is _not yet_ available on the Thunderbird store.
 You can however manually install the extension as follows:
 1. head to the [release](https://github.com/cphyc/thunderbird_date/releases) section,